-- 8.12 As noted in Section 2 of the Neighbourhood Plan there is a predominance of family-sized housing in South Woodham Ferrers.
+- 8.14 As noted in Section 2 of the Neighbourhood Plan there is a predominance of family-sized housing in South Woodham Ferrers.
 However, as the town has matured, so has the age structure.
 This is reflected in average household size, there being a large proportion of married or co-habiting couples without dependent children in the home.
 It is important that the Northern Growth Area provides for a mix of housing types, including those for new families as well as those looking to move into their first home, or those who wish to downsize.
 This will help provide a balanced mix.
-The Strategic Housing Market Assessment (SHMA) prepared by the City Council indicates the broad mix of housing sizes to be provided within new development which the application for the Northern Growth Area will be expected to comply with. - 8.13 The provision of specific housing types in response to the SHMA represents a need at a specific point in time.
+The Strategic Housing Market Assessment (SHMA) prepared by the City Council indicates the broad mix of housing sizes to be provided within new development which the application for the Northern Growth Area will be expected to comply with. - 8.15 The provision of specific housing types in response to the SHMA represents a need at a specific point in time.
 As demographic patterns change so need may change.
 Opportunities that allow people to remodel their home to allow for changing circumstances are encouraged.
 Subject to compliance with Building Regulations, flexible, loose-fit housing models that allow the owner to remodel the internal space to suit their needs over time, but at minimal cost, should be explored.
-This might be provided through market housing and or through self and custom build housing opportunities. - 8.14 The Chelmsford City Local Plan (at Policy HO1) requires provision of plots for self and or custom build housing on major development sites.
+This might be provided through market housing and or through self and custom build housing opportunities. - 8.16 The Chelmsford Local Plan (at Policy DM1) requires provision of plots for self and or custom build housing on major development sites.
 The masterplan for the Northern Growth Area will be expected to identify a suitable location and plots for provision of this housing type.
-It is anticipated that the overall developer of the Northern Growth Area will provide the supporting infrastructure and services for each plot before these are sold. - 8.15 Plot passports should be provided that establish the parameters within which these new homes can be designed and built, allowing for individual interpretation but within a framework that establishes the grain, scale and rhythm of new development. - 8.16 Plot passports are in effect a summary of the design parameters for any given plot, helping private homebuilders understand what they are allowed to build on the plot.
+It is anticipated that the overall developer of the Northern Growth Area will provide the supporting infrastructure and services for each plot before these are sold. - 8.17 Plot passports should be provided that establish the parameters within which these new homes can be designed and built, allowing for individual interpretation but within a framework that establishes the grain, scale and rhythm of new development. - 8.18 Plot passports are in effect a summary of the design parameters for any given plot, helping private homebuilders understand what they are allowed to build on the plot.
 They capture key information from the planning permission for the site, design constraints and procedural requirements.
 The passports clearly show permissible building lines within which the new dwelling can be built as well as height restrictions and other details such as parking requirements.
-Aspects such as materials, roof styles and fenestration are usually left for the plot owner to decide. - 8.17 A range of housing and delivery models might come forward on the self and custom build plots, including shared delivery through collaboration.
+Aspects such as materials, roof styles and fenestration are usually left for the plot owner to decide.
+Further information is set out in the forthcoming Making Places SPD to be published by the City Council to which applicants should refer. - 8.19 A range of housing and delivery models might come forward on the self and custom build plots, including shared delivery through collaboration.
 To allow this, any area of self or custom build should be no smaller than ten plots in size.